RaulCetatean/internship-genzellab/README.md

 Here are the steps needed in order to install and run Trodes and the rec_to_binaries python package from the LorenFrankLab.
 These steps were done using Ubuntu 20.04.2 LTS.

-Fo now, the structure of the files is still the one from the LorenFrankLab, but it might change.
+More detailed information on the procedure done with the Windows operating system are also written below.

 ## Installation Procedure